SENG-350-2024-fall/Team7/MilestoneOne.md

 ## Patient Use Cases
-Figure X, below, outlines the use cases that may be executed by a patient using the system.
+Figure 1, below, outlines the use cases that may be executed by a patient using the system.
 Tables 1-5 describe each use case in more detail.

 ![Use Case Diagram](UCDs/Patient_UCD.png)

-**Figure x:** A Use Case Diagram describing the Mister Ed system from the perspective of the Patient actor.
+**Figure 1:** A Use Case Diagram describing the Mister Ed system from the perspective of the Patient actor.

-<br>**Table x**: Register/Login Use Case.
+<br>**Table 1**: Register/Login Use Case.
 | Use Case                | Register/Login     |
 |-------------------------|-------------------------|
 | **Description**             | The patient registers if they are a first-time user or logs into the Mister Ed system using their credentials.
 This ensures secure access to the system. |